Published on in Health Tip of the Week

 After spending more than a year cooped up at home, most of us are itching for a vacation.
 But is traveling safe?

 According to the CDC’s most recent travel guidance, it is safe for fully vaccinated people to travel within the United States without testing or self-quarantining.
-Because scientists are still learning how vaccines will affect the spread of COVID-19, however, it’s important that even fully vaccinated individuals continue to follow safety measures in public, including wearing a mask, practicing physical distancing, washing hands frequently and avoiding crowds.
-(One update: CDC guidance now says fully vaccinated individuals don’t need to wear a mask outdoors except in certain crowded settings and venues.
-Here’s the latest guidance to help you choose safer activities.)
+Fully vaccinated individuals no longer need to physically distance or wear a mask outdoors or indoors, except where required by law.
+Families with unvaccinated family members should continue to follow safety measures in public, including wearing a mask, practicing physical distancing, washing hands frequently and avoiding crowds.
+Here’s the latest guidance to help you choose safer activities.

 If you plan to travel with unvaccinated family members, you can reduce your risk of COVID-19 infection by following these tips: